jedipunkz/kubectl-fuzzy-login/README.md

 go build
 ```

-2.Copy the generated binary to a directory in your PATH:
+2. Copy the generated binary to a directory in your PATH:

 ```bash
 cp kubectl-login-pod /your/bin/path